BIOP/ijp-operetta-importer/README.md

 Click `Manage Update Sites`

-Activate the `Operetta Importer` update site.
+Activate the `PTBIOP` update site.

 ***WARNING: This update site override the Grid / Collection stitching plugin.*** [This is because a bug is not resolved for XY+T datasets](https://github.com/fiji/Stitching/issues/47)